 Janet’s work addresses a wide variety of topics and genres for a K-8 audience that includes picture books, poetry, chapter books, books to inspire writing, verse novels, and professional books for use by teachers, librarians, and parents.
 Among her honors and accolades: she has been featured on CNN and Oprah; has read at the White House; has been honored with ILA’s “Celebrate Literacy” Award; and has served on many prestigious committees, such as the NCTE Commission on Literature and the ILA Notable Books for a Global Society committee.

-Perhaps what is most distinctive about Janet’s work, in terms of school visits, is its appeal to the whole school community: principals will want to read poems over morning announcements using GREAT Morning!
-Poems for School Leaders to Read Aloud, P.E. teachers will want to use TWIST: Yoga Poems, science teachers will love The Poetry Friday Anthology for Science, and chess-playing families will want to make their own lists of “Top 10 Chess Tips” inspired by Alex and the Wednesday Chess Club.
+Perhaps what is most distinctive about Janet’s work, in terms of school visits, is its adaptability to a virtual environment and its appeal to the whole school community.
+Principals will want to read poems over morning announcements using GREAT Morning!
+Poems for School Leaders to Read Aloud.
+P.E. teachers will want to use TWIST: Yoga Poems, either in person or online.
+Science teachers will love The Poetry Friday Anthology for Science.
+And chess-playing families will want to make their own lists of “Top 10 Chess Tips” inspired by Alex and the Wednesday Chess Club.

-Janet does 4 presentations per day, a blend of assemblies and workshops tailored to your needs.
-Her assemblies are high-energy, interactive mixes of storytelling and poetry with a blend of writing pep talk and an explanation of the publishing process.
+Whether virtually or in-person, Janet’s assemblies are high-energy, interactive mixes of storytelling and poetry with a blend of writing pep talk and an explanation of the publishing process.
 Children love her suitcase of props (with each prop connected to a poem or story), while teachers and parents enjoy hearing about Janet’s transition from lawyer to published author.
-Janet packs the writing workshop with tips on craft and makes it easy for students to write an excellent first draft of a poem (providing the basis for an exercise in revision that teachers can continue in their classrooms).
+Janet packs the writing workshop with tips on craft and makes it easy for students to write an excellent first draft of a poem (providing the basis for an exercise in revision that teachers can continue).
 The most-reluctant readers and writers often become fans of poetry after one of Janet’s visits!